PostHog/posthog.com/contents/tutorials/github-star-tracker.md

 ## Creating a webhook handler in Val Town

-Our webhook handler will simply accept a `POST` request, get the data we want from that request, and capture a PostHog event with that data.
-Val Town is great for doing this because we can reuse the `capturePostHogEvent` we created earlier and you can fork, modify, and run [the code I already wrote here](https://www.val.town/v/ianvph/posthogGitHubStarCapture):
+Our webhook handler will accept a `POST` request and capture a PostHog event with the data from the request.
+Val Town is great for doing this because you can reuse [the code I already wrote here](https://www.val.town/v/ianvph/posthogGitHubStarCapture) (just click **Fork** in the 3 dots menu beside **Save**):

 <iframe src="https://www.val.town/embed/ianvph/posthogGitHubStarCapture" height="630" frameBorder="0" allowFullScreen></iframe>

-Once done, create a `phProjectAPIKey` environment variable in [your Val Town settings](https://www.val.town/settings/environment-variables) using your PostHog project API key which you can get in [your project settings](https://us.posthog.com/settings/project#variables).
-Finally, click the 3 dots next to the save and preview buttons then copy the HTTP endpoint link.
+Once done, create a `phProjectAPIKey` environment variable in [your Val Town settings](https://www.val.town/settings/environment-variables).
+Set this value to your PostHog project API key, which you can find in [your project settings](https://us.posthog.com/settings/project#variables).
+Finally, click the 3 dots next to the**Save** button then copy the HTTP endpoint link.

 ![Val created](https://res.cloudinary.com/dmukukwp6/image/upload/v1711401477/posthog.com/contents/images/tutorials/github-star-tracker/val.png)